 1. Adaptations and Behavioural Ecology of Early Hominins SC 2.
 Standing Up for Your Life: Evolution of Bipedalism SC 3.
 Evolutionary Origins of Technology SC 4.
 Primate Archaeology: Breakthrough or Nonsense?
 SC 5.
 How Did Our Ancestors Think?
 Evolutionary Origins of Intelligence SC 6.
 How Did Our Ancestors Talk?
 Evolutionary Origins of Language SC 7.
-Pleistocene Hominin Diversity and Behaviour SC 8.
-The Triple Helix: Linking Genes, Organisms and Environments SC
+Evolutionary Origins of Hunting and Aggression SC 8.
+From hominin to Homo, and the evolution of modern human behaviour SC

-Practical Class: Hominin Evolution and Modern Human Variation NF [See VII, below; this occurs in Trinity Term]
+Practical Class: Hominin Evolution SC [See VII, below; this occurs in Trinity Term]